Crequency/KitX-Dashboard/README.md

 cd KitX

 # Init submodules
-git submodule init
+git submodule update --init --recursive

-# Update submodules
-# If you are developing on Windows OS, replace `start.sh` with `start.ps1`
-# which requires powershell installed
-# WARN: We're developing new `cheese` program to replace `start.sh` and `start.ps1`
-./ToolKits/start.sh dashboard
+# Install cheese via `dotnet tool install --global Crequency.Cheese`
+# If you have no ssh key for github, you can use https style link by append `--convert-ssl-link-to-https-link`
-./ToolKits/start.sh reference
+cheese reference --setup
 ```

 Local dependencies are located at `KitX/Reference/` folder.